February 12, 2019

 One way to help maintain GDPR compliance is to stop using volume database metrics to track the success of contact centers.
 It doesn’t matter how many email addresses you keep in the system if it’ll just lead to non-compliance.
 Focusing on consent and building customer relationships will keep you compliant and drive business results.

 5. Banking on PCI DSS Compliance to Cover You

 For all the attention being paid to GDPR compliance, you might sit back and think to yourself—we’ve done all of this to achieve PCI DSS compliance.

 Banks should already have processes and systems in place to protect card data through regular auditing and advanced cybersecurity measures.
 And even though PCI DSS compliance can go a long way toward helping you prove GDPR compliance, they aren’t entirely transferrable.

 For your banking contact centers to maintain GDPR compliance, you have to go the extra mile to figure out which data requires protection outside of the PCI DSS purview.
 Once you can apply your PCI DSS framework to that additional data, you’ll be able to avoid costly penalties.

-Get the Technology You Need to Support GDPR Compliance
+Get the Technology You Need to Support GDPR for Call Centers

 Employee training and organizational awareness are critical components to GDPR-compliant contact centers.
 However, understanding the need for greater data privacy processes is only part of the battle.
 You need software solutions that will support a compliant banking contact center without hindering productivity.